How do I log into HEDSLive?

 What if I forget my user id or password?

-- You should submit a ticket from nysed.gov by clicking the “?
+- Please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket please provide us with your name, the name of your institution, and specifics regarding what you need help with.

 What if I do not see my institution listed in HEDSLive?

-- You should submit a ticket from nysed.gov by clicking the “?
+- Please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket, please provide us with the name of the institution you cannot find listed and what form you need to submit for that institution.
 We will need to go into HEDSLive and set up the institution and add the form.

 In HEDSLive, how can I revise a previously submitted/certified report before the due date?

 - If you have submitted/certified a form and wish to make changes, you will have to contact us to open your form.
-To do this, you can submit a ticket from nysed.gov by clicking the “?
+To do this, please submit a higheredsupport ticket by clicking the “?
 Help” icon in the lower right of the screen.
 Within the ticket, please provide us with the name of your institution and what form you need opened.